Tech Paper: Deploying Google Chrome

 First, download the latest version of Google Chrome.
 You can choose to download either the Enterprise Bundle or the stand-alone version.
-The Enterprise Bundle includes the installers for the Chrome browser and the Chrome Legacy Browser, as well as the Microsoft Group Policy template (ADMX) files.
+The Enterprise Bundle includes the installers for the Chrome browser and the Chrome Legacy Browser, and the Microsoft Group Policy template (ADMX) files.
 Choose either the 32-bit or 64-bit version.
 Extract the ZIP file after download.

 NOTE: The Chrome Legacy Browser Support extension allows users to switch automatically between Chrome and another browser.
 When a user clicks a link that requires a legacy browser to open (such as a site that requires ActiveX), the URL will automatically open in the legacy browser from Chrome.